NPMoyer/Level2Web/Instructions/README.txt

    - Enter npm config set proxy http://proxy1.akst.com:3128
 6. Enter npm i to fetch and install all npm packages
 7. Enter npm ls --depth=0 to view all installed pacages
-   - The necessary packages are express, ping and socket.io
+   - The necessary packages are express, mongodb, ping and socket.io
 8. Now you can test the site by highlighting server.js in VS code and pressing F5
    - Navigate to http://localhost to view it
    - As you make changes to the files, refresh the browser to view them once saved